LesKemVal/RBlock-BD-Packet/docs/ForPartners/BDIntroLetter.md

 Sincerely,
 **Lester Sawyer**
-Founder, R. Block Nation
+Founder, RBlock Holdings
 📧 [contact@rblockholdings.com](mailto:contact@rblockholdings.com)
 🌐 [www.rblockholdings.com](http://www.rblockholdings.com)

 ---

-> 🛡️ *Disclaimer: This letter does not constitute an offer to sell securities.
-It is a project overview for potential intermediary partners.
-All final offerings will be conducted through a registered funding portal or broker-dealer in compliance with U.S. securities law.*
+> 🛡️ *Disclaimer: RBlock Holdings is not a registered funding portal or broker-dealer.
+This overview is provided for informational purposes only and does not constitute an offer to sell or the solicitation of an offer to buy any securities.
+All final offerings will be conducted by registered intermediaries in compliance with U.S. securities laws.*